ninjabirdstudios/node-contentjs/README.md

  * Need to implement a sample data compiler that does something more than just copy the input file to the target directory.
- * Need to take a look at the code required to implement a data compiler.
-It seems more of a PITA than it should be.
-Should probably factor this out into a node-datacompiler project/repository and have the implementor just inherit from the DataCompiler class, which has hooked all process events, implements the IPC code, and provides methods for raising errors, setting outputs, etc.
- * Need to implement the archive tool to tar a target bundle.
- * Need to implement the publish tool to tar all target bundles and output a project manifest file.
-The tar files should have a crypto hash as their name and the project manifest should contain the project name, build date, and a list of package archive files.
  * Need to implement the clean tool to delete all target packages.

 License